Structured identification of multivariable modal systems: Experimental validation

-Finally, Figure~\ref{fig: oat modeshapes} shows the estimated mode shape vectors of the experimental wafer-stage system at the actuator side.
-In this case, the real mode shapes corresponding to the proportional damping model structure are presented, which are interpolated using thin-plate splines (see~\cite{Voorhoeve2021IdentifyingStage} for details).
-The first three modes correspond to rigid-body motion, while the remaining modes represent flexible dynamics.
-These mode shapes provide insight into the spatial deformation patterns of the wafer-stage system, which can be used in both controller and system design.
+Finally, Figure~\ref{fig: oat modeshapes} visualizes the estimated mode-shape vectors at the actuator side.
+Real-mode shape-vectors are provided corresponding to the proportionally damped model structure, which are interpolated using thin-plate splines (see~\cite{Voorhoeve2021IdentifyingStage} for details). {In addition, Figure~\ref{fig: oat fem modeshapes} shows the theoretical mode shapes obtained from a Finite-Element Method (FEM) analysis of the wafer-stage system, enabling a qualitative comparison between the estimated and modeled dynamics.
+Details of the FEM model are provided in Appendix~B. The first three modes correspond to rigid-body motion, while the remaining modes represent flexible dynamics.
+The first nine flexible modes show a clear correspondence between the experimental and FEM mode shapes, whereas the higher modes show deviations due to the limited spatial resolution of the available actuators and sensors.} These mode shapes provide valuable insight into the spatial deformation behavior of the wafer-stage system and support both controller design and system analysis.